While Antwon Bailey may be diminutive, his production on the football field certainly does not…

 "I led the team vocally and by example," Bailey said.
 "If things weren't going well I felt like I had to make a play and let them know everything would be alright."

-: “When I went up there, I liked the atmosphere and the coaches seemed really good.
+The Syracuse commitment: "When I went up there, I liked the atmosphere and the coaches seemed really good.
 It seemed like they were ready to get things pointed in the right direction," Bailey said.

 Playing time: Like most recruits, Bailey would like to get onto the field quickly.
 "The coaches said they play the best players, so I'm looking to see what I can do when I get there," he said.

 Bailey gives the Orange one more option in their stable of RB's.
 RB had been a thin position, but like the QB and WR positions, SU is now building some depth at these spots which hopefully bodes well for the future as they rebuild the offense's firepower.